Kanazawa Station

 The Swimming Pool by Argentine artist, Leandro Erlich

-To view most of the temporary exhibitions you will need to pay a small fee.
+To view most temporary exhibitions you will need a paid ticket, and prices vary by exhibition.

 A temporary exhibition by Danish artists' group, Superflex